Your Rights as a Tenant in Washington State

 leaving the unit so dirty that it is unhealthy or unsafe

-If a storm, fire, or vandal damages the unit, tell the landlord right away.
-They cannot charge you for repairs if you or your guests did not cause the damage.
-You can also make a police report.
+If a storm, fire, or unknown person damages the unit, tell the landlord right away.
+They should not charge you for repairs if you or your guests did not cause the damage.
+Make sure to document the damage with timestamped photos.

-My Former Landlord Says I Owe Damages has forms for sending the landlord a letter demanding the return of your deposit or use Letter to Landlord for Return of a Security Deposit – Interactive Forms.
-Getting Your Security Deposit Back has more info.
+Read Getting Your Security Deposit Back.
+I’ve Moved Out.
+My Former Landlord Says I Owe Damages has forms for sending the landlord a letter demanding the return of your deposit or use Letter to Landlord for Return of a Security Deposit – Do-it-Yourself Forms.

 Maybe.
-The landlord must either refund your security deposit or transfer it to whoever takes ownership of the place after the foreclosure.
+The landlord must either refund your security deposit or transfer it to the new owner of the place after the foreclosure.
 A landlord who does not do either is liable to you for damages up to twice the amount of the security deposit.
 Read I am a Tenant Living in a Foreclosed Property.
 What are My Rights.

-A landlord can charge this to pay to have the place cleaned after you move out.
+A landlord can charge this to have the place cleaned after you move out if this was in your written rental agreement.
 Some landlords collect a nonrefundable cleaning fee.
 This means no matter how clean you leave the place, the landlord keeps the fee.
 RCW 59.18.285 discusses nonrefundable fees.

 You give the landlord this fee to ensure that the landlord will not rent the unit to someone else before you move in.
 Usually, the landlord keeps a holding fee or deposit if you change your mind and do not move in.
 If you do move in, the landlord must apply this fee towards the security deposit or first month's rent.

-*The landlord may not keep any of the holding fee if the unit fails a tenant-based rental assistance program inspection.
-Example: Section 8 voucher program.
-If the inspection does not happen within ten days of you paying the fee, the landlord does not have to hold the place for you.
+The landlord may not keep any of the holding fee if the unit fails a tenant-based rental assistance program inspection.
+Example: If you have a Section 8 voucher and the inspection does not happen within ten days of you paying the fee, the landlord does not have to hold the place but must return the holding fee.

 A landlord who wrongly keeps the fee can be charged with up to twice the fee if you sue them and win.

 This is not a deposit.
-The landlord can only use it for payment of that month.
-Example: the landlord cannot keep it for damages.
+The landlord can only use it for payment of your last month’s rent.
+The landlord cannot keep this amount for damages.